 A significant part of scientific research is the collection of samples, collecting data, and drawing meaningful conclusions from that data.
 This might seem pretty straightforward, but anyone who has worked in a lab and overseen a high volume of samples knows that it isn’t.
 One of the largest areas of research involves human samples, which require careful storing and inventory.
 At the turn of the century, there were more than 300 million tissue samples in biobanks in the United States alone, and that number grows by 20 million per year.
-Here’s a short guide to biobanking, how it can be managed, and why management is so essential.
+Here’s a short guide to biobanking, how it can be managed, and why management with biobanking software is so essential.

 What is biobanking?